RI Geopolitics

 Providence during its first forty years (1636 to 1676) was exclusively a fishing and farming village, laid out along "the Towne Street", a dirt road which wound along the eastern shore of the Providence River.
 This road (present-day North and South Main streets between Olney and Wickenden streets) was the main artery of Providence for the duration of the colonial period and beyond.

-The town was greatly destroyed during King Philip's War.
-In the years following some commercial activity began, and new or farming families moved outward to the town's remote lands bordering upon Connecticut to the west and Massachusetts to the north.
-Despite this growth, however, the population of the entire municipality was only 1,446 when the first colony-wide census was taken in 1708.
+The town was greatly destroyed during King Philip’s War.
+In the years following some commercial activity began, and new or farming families moved outward to the town’s remote lands bordering upon Connecticut to the west and Massachusetts to the north.
+Despite this growth, however, the entire population of Providence in 1708 was only 1,446.
+(1708 was the first colony-wide census taken by Rhode Island.).

 By 1730 the population of Providence was 3,916, and so many farmers had moved into the "outlands" of Providence that three large towns were set off from the parent community in 1731 (Scituate, Glocester, and Smithfield).
 Before the colonial period came to a close, an inner ring of three more farm towns (Cranston, Johnston, and North Providence) were carved from Providence's territory.
 The Providence city that remained was less than six square miles, with about 4000 persons, around the river and predominately commercial in character.

-Rehoboth in the 1700's was part of Massachusetts.
-The present (2003) towns of East Providence and and the present part of Pawtucket east of the river were then (1774) part of Rehoboth
+The present 21st century towns of East Providence and the present part of Pawtucket east of the river were then (1774) part of Rehoboth.
+Rehoboth in the 1700’s was part of Massachusetts, but Rehoboth and Pawtucket were economically and socially tied to Providence, not to the Massachusetts colony.

 Rhode Island was part of the tremendous growth of New England.
 Between 1750 and 1770, the American colonies grew from 1 million to 2 million people and continued to double every 20 years.
 [Wood 1991, p.
 125].